Company Constitution Replacement Book Cover

 Also, if a company does not have enough officers, it breaches the Corporations Act 2001.
 This company pays penalties and is prosecuted for not meeting its obligations:

-When you replace the Company Constitution you get a Division 7A Loan Agreement.
-This is as part of the Constitution.
+Legal Consolidated’s replacement Constitution includes a Division 7A Loan Agreement.
+This is part of the Constitution.
 It is built into the Constitution.
-It works for each Member and for any new Member.
+It works for each Member and any new Member.
+(The expression ‘member’ and ‘shareholder’ are the same.)